offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * never seen an even occur in the past, it doesn't mean that there's a 0.0 probability of it occurring next.
    * always seen an event occur in the past, it doesn't mean that there's a 1.0 probability of it occurring next.

    Unless you're dealing with hard logical statements where prior occurrences don't come in to play (e.g. 1+1=2), you should include a small chance that some extremely unlikely event may happen.
 The example tossed around is "the probability that the sun will not rise tomorrow."
-Prior recorded observations show that that sun has always risen, but that doesn't mean that there's a 1.0 probability of the sun rising tomorrow (e.g. some extremely unlikely cataclysmic event may prevent the sun from rising).
+Prior recorded observations show that sun has always risen, but that doesn't mean that there's a 1.0 probability of the sun rising tomorrow (e.g. some extremely unlikely cataclysmic event may prevent the sun from rising).

  * `{bm} Laplace's rule of succession/(Laplace's rule of succession|Laplace's rule)/i` - If some independent true/false event occurs n times, and s of those n times were successes, it's natural for people to assume the probability of success is `{kt} \frac{s}{n}`.
 However, if the number of successes is 0, the probability would be 0.0.
 Cromwell's rule states that when a probability is based off past events, 0.0 and 1.0 shouldn't be used.
 As such, a more appropriate / meaningful measure of probability is `{kt} \frac{s+1}{n+2}`.